-Each week, Arlington residents get struck down by cars while walking on the streets.
+Each week, the city’s residents get struck down by cars while walking on the streets.
 Often, these accidents occur as a result of reckless driving.
 No one wishes to get involved in pedestrian accidents because they often cause serious accidents.

 If you get involved in a pedestrian accident and suffer injuries, you deserve compensation.
-Nonetheless, the risk of not getting compensated is high, especially if you lack proper legal representation from pedestrian accident lawyers near Arlington.
+Nonetheless, the risk of not getting compensated is high, especially if you lack proper legal representation from pedestrian accident lawyers near the area.

-If you think your pedestrian accident was due to the carelessness of a passing motorist, call the Patterson Law Group’s Arlington location today at 817-784-200.
+If you think your pedestrian accident was due to the carelessness of a passing motorist, call the Patterson Law Group’s city location today at 817-784-2000.

 Causes of Pedestrian Accidents

 Often, pedestrian accidents are a consequence of negligence.
-All road users in Arlington— be it motorists, pedestrians, bicyclists, or motorcyclists, are expected to exercise a sensible level of care.
+All road users in Texas— be it motorists, pedestrians, bicyclists, or motorcyclists, are expected to exercise a sensible level of care.

 In this regard, they are expected to abide by all traffic rules.
 When a road user fails to do this and causes a pedestrian accident, he/she is deemed to be negligent.